The challenge, if you choose to accept it, is to make your own collage cityscape or landscape using materials salvaged from the rubbish bin!

 Watch the video and then try it out yourself.
 You'll find all the materials listed below.
 This activity is for children (most suitable for ages 5 and up).

 Send us a photo of your artwork

 Would you like to see your engraving featured on the Gallery's website in our new online Creative Challenge Gallery?
-Take a photo of your collage and send it to us by Monday 16 August.
-You can email it to [email protected] or use this online form to upload your picture.
-We'll feature a selection of pictures in the Creative Challenge Gallery, so check back after 16 August to see if yours is included!
+Take a photo of your collage, and send it to us by email ([email protected]) or using this online form to upload your picture.
+We'll feature a selection of pictures in the Creative Challenge Gallery, so check back to see if yours is included!

 Watch the video

 Materials you will need:

 - Scraps of paper, light plastic, card, cardboard or foil - whatever interesting materials you can find around the house.

 - Pencil or marker

 - A picture of a landscape or cityscape.
 You can take your own photo using a phone or camera, or find one you like in a magazine or book.